An infinite-dimensional Kolmogorov theorem and the construction of almost periodic breathers: Persistence of full-dimensional frequency-preserving tori

 Moreover, the transformation $ \phi $ and the Hamiltonian function $ \mathscr{W} $ satisfy the estimates

 \end{theorem}

 Let us make some further comments on Theorem \ref{FULLT2}.

-\begin{itemize} \item[(C1)] Two boundedness conditions in \eqref{FULLweakcon} ensure the existence of the contraction sequence $ \left\{ {{\tilde{\sigma} _\nu }} \right\}_{\nu \in \mathbb{N}} $ in the KAM iteration and the uniform convergence of the KAM error $ \left\{ {{\tilde{\varepsilon} _\nu }} \right\}_{\nu \in \mathbb{N}} $, respectively, see Section \ref{FULLSEC4} for definitions.
-However, in non-analytic cases (such as Gevrey regularity or lower $ C^\infty $ regularity--note that at least $ C^\infty $ regularity is required for the infinite-dimensional case, due to historical counterexamples by Cheng and Wang \cite{MR3061774}, and also Wang \cite{Wangarxiv}), these boundedness conditions need to change accordingly.
-We also refer to a completely different technique in \cite{arXiv:2306.08211}, where the authors obtained equilibrium conditions regarding regularity and nonresonance without the action variable $ y $, in the sense of preserving full-dimensional invariant tori with \textit{frequency-drifting}.
+\begin{enumerate}[label=(C\arabic*), ref=(C\arabic*)] \item Two boundedness conditions in \eqref{FULLweakcon} ensure the existence of the contraction sequence $ \left\{ {{\widetilde{\sigma} _\nu }} \right\}_{\nu \in \mathbb{N}} $ in the KAM iteration and the uniform convergence of the KAM error $ \left\{ {{\widetilde{\varepsilon} _\nu }} \right\}_{\nu \in \mathbb{N}} $, respectively, see Section \ref{FULLSEC4} for definitions.
+However, in non-analytic cases (such as Gevrey regularity or lower $C^\infty$ regularity; note that at least $C^\infty$ regularity is required for the infinite-dimensional case, due to counterexamples by Herman \cite{MR0874026}, Cheng--Wang \cite{MR3061774}, and Wang \cite{Wangarxiv}), these boundedness conditions need to change accordingly.
+We also refer to a completely different technique in \cite{arXiv:2306.08211}, where the authors obtained equilibrium conditions regarding regularity and the non-resonance condition without the action variable $ y $, in the sense of preserving full-dimensional invariant tori with \textit{frequency-drifting}.

-\item[(C2)] By utilizing the weak Diophantine condition, we can still achieve frequency-preserving KAM persistence in Theorem \ref{FULLT2}.
+\item By utilizing the weak Diophantine condition, we can still achieve the frequency-preserving KAM persistence in Theorem \ref{FULLT2}.
 However, explicitly characterizing the smallness conditions (e.g., $ \epsilon $ in terms of $ \sigma$) may be challenging.
 This is in contrast to the quantitative estimates provided in Theorem \ref{FULLT1}.